Stabilizing a linear system using phone calls when time is information: INTRODUCTION

 To illustrate the proof of concept that timing carries information useful for control, we consider the simple case of stabilization of a scalar, undisturbed, continuous-time, unstable, linear system over a timing channel and rely on the information-theoretic notion of \emph{timing capacity} of the channel, namely the amount of information that can be encoded using time stamps~\cite{anantharam1996bits, bedekar1998information,arikan2002reliability,sundaresan2000robust,rose2016inscribed1,gohari2016information,riedl2011finite,wagner2005zero,6736600,prabhakar2003entropy,aptel2018feedback,giles2002information,MaximRag,liu2004timing,sellke2007capacity}.
 In this setting, the sensor can communicate with the controller by choosing the timestamps at which symbols from a unitary alphabet are transmitted.
 The controller receives each transmitted symbol after a random delay is added to the timestamp.
 We show the following data-rate theorem.
-For the state to converge to zero in probability, the timing capacity of the channel should be at least as large as the entropy rate of the system.
-Conversely, in the case the random delays are exponentially distributed, we show that when the strict inequality is satisfied, we can drive the state to zero in probability by using a decoder that refines its estimate of the transmitted message every time a new symbol is received~\cite{como2010anytime}.
+For the state to converge to zero in probability, the timing capacity of the channel should be, essentially, at least as large as the entropy rate of the system.
+Conversely, in the case the random delays are exponentially distributed, we show that when the timing capacity is strictly greater than the entropy rate of the system, we can drive the state to zero in probability by using a decoder that refines its estimate of the transmitted message every time a new symbol is received~\cite{como2010anytime}.
 We also derive analogous necessary and sufficient conditions for the problem of estimating the state of the system with an error that tends to zero in probability.